volumio/volumio-plugins/plugins/user_interface/rotaryencoder2/README.md

 # Rotary Encoder II Plugin<!-- omit in toc -->
 This is an alternative implementation of a rotary encoder driver for integration with Volumio.
-It dynamically loads device tree overlays to access the rotaries and is more responsive than the existing plugin.
+It dynamically loads device tree overlays to access the rotaries and is more responsive than the existing plugin with the tested encoders.

 - [Using the Plugin](#using-the-plugin)
   - [Periods per step](#periods-per-step)